suni639/suni639/README.md

 # 💫 About Me:
-🔭 I work in business/product strategy and love working on data science and machine learning projects on the side 🌱 I’m currently learning more about front-end development and federated learning 👯 I’m particularly interested in the intersection of AI and Blockchain 🤔 I’m looking for insights into AI & ML applications in finance 📫 Reach me via my LinkedIn
+🔭 I work in business/product strategy and love working on data science and machine learning projects on the side<br>
+🌱 I’m currently learning more about front-end development and federated learning<br>
+👯 I’m particularly interested in the intersection of AI and Blockchain 🤔 I’m looking for insights into AI & ML applications in finance 📫 Reach me via my LinkedIn